Documents

 14ft [feet] long.

-- For the ninth year a piece of land, owned by the Lord of the
+- For the ninth year a piece of land, formerly abandoned, owned

-Manor lying upon Okflat was let to John ASSHOVERE for 8d.
+by the Lord of the Manor lying upon Okflat was let to John ASSHOVERE

-- Again for the ninth year William MAYSON let land adjacent to
+- Again for the ninth year let to William MAYSON land adjacent

-his house 6ft by 21ft it cost him one penny.
+to his house 6ft by 21ft it cost him one penny.

 - John DRAPER let, for the same amount, land 10ft by 8 ft.

-- John DRAPER also wanted to enlarge his corn storage and as such
+- John DRAPER also wanted to enlarge his corn storage and as

-- The Water Mill, which previously was let for 10 Marks (a mark
+- The Water Mill, which previously was let for 10 Marks [a mark

-was 13/4d), could not be let because it stood idle for nearly
+= 13s 4d in 1984], could not be let because it stood idle for

-but this was low on account of the poor price of corn and the
+of the poor price of corn and the repair work.)

-- John de HOKENASTON took on the fishing rights for the five years
+- John de HOKENASTON took on the fishing rights for the five

-equivalent of a shilling a year to fish the Derwent.
+paid the equivalent of a shilling a year to fish the Derwent.

 - The fishing rights of the Kyrkebrok was 6d.